MagGeo/MagGeo/README.md

 ### 1. Install Poetry

 **MagGeo** use Poetry a tool for **dependency management** and **packaging** in Python.
-It allows MagGeo to use the tested libraries/dependencies requeried for a complete excecution.
+It allows MagGeo to use the tested libraries/dependencies requeried.

 Open a Terminal, got to [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation), follow the install instructions that suits to your enviroment [OSX/Unix/Windows}.

-For instance on Febrary 2022 the command was the following (We recommend to visit the previous link to make sure you get the rigth command):
+For instance on Febrary 2022 the command use was the following (We recommend to visit the previous link to make sure you get the rigth command):

 ```bash
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -
 ```

-To make sure you get Poetry correctly installed, try:
+To make sure you get Poetry correctly installed, try out:

 ```bash
 poetry --version